► Hybrid Lexus hatch no longer on sale

 Best hybrid cars

 The issues come when you try to go a bit faster.
-The petrol engine moos like a stuck cow if you ask for acceleration, making overtakes or motorway sliproads a raucous affair.
+The petrol engine moos like a stuck cow if you ask for acceleration, making overtakes or motorway slip roads a raucous affair.
 Attempt to trouble the 0-62mph time of 10.3 seconds and you’ll need ear defenders.
-That’s the fault of the CVT, of course, which has to work with a fairly meagre power band – not a problem at low speeds where the electric motor can help out.
+That’s the fault of the CVT gearbox, of course, which has to work with a fairly meagre power band – not a problem at low speeds where the electric motor can help out.

-It’s a better cruiser than it was at launch but we’d still rather a diesel for long-distance motorway work.
+It’s a better cruiser than it once was but we’d still rather a diesel for long-distance motorway work.

 Sadly, comfort levels are none too impressive.
-The CT’s stiff springs and 1,400kg+ weight mean you feel every bump in the road, made worse by standard 17-inch wheels on all three trim levels.
+The CT’s stiff springs and 1,400kg+ weight mean you feel every bump in the road, even though the standard 17-inch wheels are small by modern standards.

-Inside it’s a mixed bag, too.
-First, the good – this is a Lexus, and as such every control, switch and surface feels rock-solid and built to last.
-The materials are of superb quality, and leather, chrome and soft-touch plastics abound.
+It’s a bit of mixed bag.
+First, the good – this is a Lexus, which means every control, switch and surface feels rock-solid and built to last.
+The materials are of superb quality with leather, chrome and soft-touch plastics abound.

-Even two facelifts can’t address this car’s age – it suffers problems that have been weeded out in more modern Lexuses, such as the ghastly infotainment interface and the whiny powertrain.
+Even two facelifts can’t address this Lexus CT 200h’s age – it suffers problems that have been weeded out in more modern Lexuses, such as the ghastly infotainment interface and the whiny powertrain.
 You’d have to be a real Lexus fanboy to pass this up in favour of a BMW 1 Series or a Mercedes A-Class.